savedra1/terraform-aws-simple-site/README.md

 The only cost incurred from using this module would be from the Route53 Hosted Zone, created to validate an ACM certificate when a custom domain is used.
 The cost for this is $0.50 per month.

 All other infrastructure falls within the AWS free tier.
 However, there could be some edge-case scenarios that cause additional costs.
 For more details of this please review the pricing documentation for [s3](https://aws.amazon.com/pm/serv-s3/pricing), [Cloudfront](https://aws.amazon.com/cloudfront/pricing/) and [Route53](https://aws.amazon.com/route53/pricing/).

+### Contributing

+Contributions to this project are welcome!
+If you have any improvement ideas feel free to raise an issue or fork the repo to send me a PR.